WheteThunger/SpawnHeli/README.md

 - `Fetch commands` -- Determines which commands can be used to fetch the heli.
 - `Despawn commands` -- Determines which commands can be used to despawn the heli.
 - `Can despawn while occupied` (`true` or `false`) -- Determines whether players can despawn their helicopter while it is occupied.
 A helicopter is considered occupied if a player is mounted to it, or if passengers are in the transport bay (i.e., for Scrap Transport Helicopters).
 - `Can fetch while occupied` (`true` or `false`) -- Determines whether players can fetch their helicopter while it is occupied.
 While `true`, fetching the heli will automatically dismount all players.
-Regardless of this setting, players cannot fetched their helicopter while they are occupying it.
+Regardless of this setting, players cannot be fetched their helicopter while they are occupying it.
 - `Can spawn while building blocked` (`true` or `false`) -- Determines whether players can spawn their helicopter while building blocked.
 - `Can fetch while building blocked` (`true` or `false`) -- Determines whether players can fetch their helicopter while building blocked.
 - `Auto fetch` (`true` or `false`) -- Determines whether your existing helicopter will be automatically fetched when using the spawn command.
 This feature only applies to players who have the fetch permission, and it is subject to the player's fetch cooldown.